burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <div class="center-all" id="rnn-sts-with-attention-diagram">
         <rnn-with-attention></rnn-with-attention>
     </div>
-    <figcaption>Figure 2: Squence-to-sequence with RNN (with Attention), Designed base on <a href="https://arxiv.org/abs/1409.0473" target="_blank"><i>“Neural machine transla$on by jointly learning to align and translate”</i>, NeurIPS 2015</a> Paper</figcaption>
+    <figcaption>Figure 2: Sequence-to-sequence with RNN (with Attention), Designed base on <a href="https://arxiv.org/abs/1409.0473" target="_blank"><i>“Neural machine transla$on by jointly learning to align and translate”</i>, NeurIPS 2015</a> Paper</figcaption>
 </figure>

-This time we're computing additional context vector on every step of the decoder.
-Lets go through one whole step to explain what is happening.
+This time we're computing an additional context vector on every step of the decoder.
+Let us go through one whole step to explain what is happening.

 ### 1. Compute alignment scores